ibm-cloud-docs/cloud-databases/hosting-models.md

 Each database instance receives a deterministic CPU allocation.
 If an instance is provisioned without selecting a CPU amount, Shared Compute automatically allocates a small amount of CPU to your database up to a 2 core max.
 Automatic CPU is provided at a 1:8 ratio of CPU:RAM; therefore, a user with 4 GB RAM receives 4/8th of a CPU; a user with 8 GB RAM receives 1 CPU; and an user with 20 GB RAM receives 2 CPU due to the 2 CPU limit.

-For this fractional, automatic vCPU allocation, simply input your RAM and disk allocation needs.
+For this fractional, automatic vCPU allocation, input your RAM and disk allocation needs.
 Selecting `multitenant` means that our system will handle vCPU allocation at a 1/8 ratio to your RAM allocation.
 We recommend integer allocations when specifying vCPU allocations.

 If you have higher performance requirements than 2 CPU, you can easily leverage the flexibility of the Shared model.
 With the ability to select the amount of CPU and RAM resources you receive, performance can be scaled to fit your workload.
 Additionally, if you know that your instance will experience variable demand, use RAM autoscaling to set not only the expected load and duration that would initiate resource scaling, but also the resource and cost limit your database will scale to.